Liberty Jr. High

 Single word Why? questions are introduced in thought bubbles.
 The constituent structure of the sentence is expanded to include more than one prepositional phrase.
 Place and time phrases are used ("to the house at 12 o'clock"); two place phrases are used ("through the hole in the wall").

-Group B: All students will read the story and complete their packets for "Seasons of the Year".
-We will complete "It's Not My Day" if time permits.
+Group B: All students will read the story and complete their packets for "The Donkey Tale".
+We will complete "Poetry" if time permits.
 We will also work on the following skills: Using context clues, literal comprehension, completing a plot coaster for each story (characters, setting, problem statement, problem solution, and main idea), sequencing, writing a brief letter.
 There is also an inferential thinking piece to each set of worksheets.
 We also supplement the reading materials with educational apps, Read Naturally, Scholastic Level 3, and Time for Kids Level 3

 Please continue to have your child practice skills in IXL math.
 These may include counting money, telling time, adding, subtracting, multiplying, dividing, and adding or subtracting fractions and mixed numbers.
 A majority of the skills we work on during the year for all students are on IXL.